biotope/biotope-element/docs/lifecycle-hooks.md

 For documentation, please see the hyperhtml-Element docs.

 ## rendered
-This method will be called when the DOM has been updated by the `render` method.
+This method will be called when the DOM has been updated.
+If for example the render method is called but you do not call `this.html` to print anything to the DOM, this function will not be called.

-Note that this function does not contain any debouncing functionality embedded, so it may be called several times during initialization (while updating every prop).
+Note that when creating a new component, you may have several calls to `attributeChangedCallback` due to having inserted more than one HTML attribute before the component is connected to the DOM.
+This will not cause `rendered` to be triggered more than once.
+On startup, `rendered` is prepared to wait for all the attributes to have finished parsing and set on the component `props`.
+Once the component is up-and-running though, any attribute/prop change will trigger the `rendered` method.